Jon-Webb-79/c_libs/docs/doxygen/sphinx_docs/linked_list.rst

 SORT
 ====
 The ``SORT`` Macro will sort a linked list data structure in ``FORWARD`` or ``REVERSE`` order.
+This macro and its related functions implement a quick sort algorithm.

 .. code-block:: c